 \subsubsection{Direct calculation of coarse scale basis functions}

-The coarse scale basis is required to form a partition of unity on the subdomain boundary $\partial\varOmega_i$, to enable the assembly procedure to be described in \cref{sub:reduced_order_model}.
-Therefore, standard finite element shape functions on the boundary of the subdomain are extended into the interior by solving a variational problem on the RCE subdomain.
+The coarse scale basis is required to form a partition of unity on the subdomain boundary $\partial\varOmega_i$, to enable the assembly procedure described in \cref{sub:reduced_order_model}.
+Therefore, we choose piecewise bilinear functions to approximate the coarse scale part, such that the fine scale part vanishes at the vertices of the coarse scale grid, similar to the hierarchical shape functions.
+By extending standard finite element shape functions on the boundary of the subdomain into the interior of the respective subdomain, the effect of the differential operator in the interior is also incorporated in the coarse scale basis functions.
 The coarse scale basis functions are defined as the solution of

 where

 and $\bm{\Phi}_j$ being the standard Lagrange basis functions, which are constructed from Lagrange ploynomials (see~\cite{ZienkiewiczTaylor2000})

 giving unity at ${\xi}_{k}$ and passing through $q$ points.
 In two dimensions, the node $j$ of the coarse grid element may be labeled by its column and row number, $I$, $J$,